Sustainable Table Settings: The Rise of Eco-Friendly Sugarcane Bagasse Tableware in Indian Restaurant Industry

 Lowering Carbon Emissions

-The production of bagasse tableware has a smaller carbon footprint compared to traditional materials, aiding in the fight against climate change.
+The production of bagasse tableware has a smaller carbon footprint than traditional materials, aiding in the fight against climate change.

 Promoting Circular Economy